Is CBD Oil Legal in All States? A Guide to Federal and State CBD Laws

 In 1996, California became the first state in the nation to legalize marijuana for medical use.
 This was a small step of a much more treacherous journey.

-One area of concern at the moment is that of a small molecule known as cannabidiol (CBD).
+One area of concern at the moment is that of a small molecule known as cannabidiol (CBD legal).
 CBD comes from the cannabis plant but doesn’t always contain the psychoactive compound tetrahydrocannabinol (THC).

 Does that mean it’s not legal in those other 13 states where the law still forbids the cannabis plant?
 Is CBD oil legal in all states?

 The truth is a bit complicated.
-Keep reading to learn more about the legal status of CBD and CBD products.
+Keep reading to learn more about the CBD legal status and CBD products.

 Why Is CBD Oil so Popular?